kartik-venugopal/aural-player/README.md

 Aural Player was written by an audio enthusiast learning to program on OS X, coming to Swift programming from many years of Java programming.
 This project was inspired by the developer’s desire to create a Winamp-like substitute for the macOS platform.
 No feature bloat or unnecessary annoyances like iTunes.

-## Downloadable app bundle

-Wanna try it out ?
-The latest app bundle can be found in the disk image file [Aural.dmg](https://github.com/maculateConception/aural-player/blob/master/Aural.dmg?raw=true).
-Just download the file, mount it, and run the app !

-## Recent updates
+### Recent updates

 - **9/14/2018: Improved aesthetics -** Touched up the UI.
 Removed ugly panel borders, redid tab group button selection boxes, changed app title text font.
 - **9/14/2018: Playlist docking bug fix -** Fixed a bug that caused the playlist's docking location to not be rememebered across app launches.
 - **9/14/2018: Show track in Finder -** Implemented a new function to allow users to show a track in Finder from the playlist's context menu (i.e. the right-click menu).

+## Download

+Download the disk image file [Aural.dmg](https://github.com/maculateConception/aural-player/blob/master/Aural.dmg?raw=true).
+Just mount it and run the app !

 ## Third party code and contributor attributions